Skip to main content

 Send an inference request

+With the deployment ready and the gateway endpoint exported, you can now send your first inference request to verify the end-to-end path.
 The gateway exposes an OpenAI-compatible API.
-With body-based routing, requests are routed based on the model field in the request body.
+With body-based routing, the gateway routes requests based on the model field in the request body.
 Send a chat completion request using the model name from your deployment:

 curl -X POST "${CW_GATEWAY_ENDPOINT}/v1/chat/completions" \